jammees/TodoList/README.md

 > All of the widgets can be easily closed by pressing `ESC`, while
 > they are in focus.
 This will not save the changes.

+> [!TIP]
+> There's a help window located in the more menu to quickly reference!

 Once opening the widget (can be found inside of __View -> Todos__), new entries can be added by using the __Add new entry__ button.
 There, the todo message can be written and a group can be chosen.
 Each group is categorised alphabetically and allows to collapse all entries under them.